olincollege/scicomp-p3-collisions-in-space/data/README.md

 python script/parse_mpcord.py
 ```

-The resulting json object is an array where each object has the keys:
+The resulting json object is created as `/processerd/orbits.json` and is an array where each object has the keys:

 * `name`: The name of the asteroid, "Un-Named" if not set in the MPC data.
 * `id`: Numerical designation of the asteroid.